shivshankardayal/full-website/books/dsa/source/queues.rst

 for dequeuing.
 Queues have more forms like priority queues which are used to schedule things like process or task scheduling.
 Queues have a lot of other uses wherever we want to maintain a **FIFO** (first in first out) behavior.
+For example, scheduling of processes in an operating system, scheduling print jobs for a printer etc. Whenever you have to share a single resource for multiple request you can maintain a queue of requests for serving the requests.
+Another example could be playlists in music or video player.
+In distributed computing you have message queues like RabbitMQ.
 Similar to stacks I will show you both array based and linked list based implementation.
 Most asynchronous web servers maintain an even loop where events are queued as they arrive and dequeued as the processing engine is free and then it picks up next task from the even loop.

-Like stacks there are two operations, `enqueue` and `dequeue` wcich adds an element at the end and removed one element from head respectively.
+Like stacks there are two operations, ``enqueue`` and ``dequeue`` wcich adds an element at the end and removed one element from head respectively.
 Both these operations can be performed in :math:`O(1)` time complexity.
-For `enqueue` we might have an error state when the queue may become full or we may not have more memory depending on the fact whether the queue is array based or linked list based.
-For `dequeue` we can always reach a stage when the queue is empty.
+For ``enqueue`` we might have an error state when the queue may become full or we may not have more memory depending on the fact whether the queue is array based or linked list based.
+For ``dequeue`` we can always reach a stage when the queue is empty.

-Complexity wise the space requirement is linear or :math:`O(n)` while `pop` and `push` can be performed in constant time i.e. :math:`O(1)` which you should be able to figure out from code as these are very simple to analyze.
+Complexity wise the space requirement is linear or :math:`O(n)` while ``enqueue`` and ``dequeue`` can be performed in constant time i.e. :math:`O(1)` which you should be able to figure out from code as these are very simple to analyze.

 Array Based Implementation
 ==========================